Alcohol Use and Older Adults

 How Much Is Safe To Drink?

-In general, healthy men and women over age 65 should not drink more than three drinks a day or a total of seven drinks a week.
+In general, to be at low risk for alcohol use disorder (AUD), healthy men and women over age 65 should not drink more than three drinks a day or a total of seven drinks a week.
 Drinking more than these amounts puts people at risk of serious alcohol problems.
 However, people can still have problems within these limits.
 Depending on their health and how alcohol affects them, older adults may need to drink less than these limits or not at all.
 Do not drink if you plan to drive a vehicle or operate machinery, take medicines that interact with alcohol, or have a medical condition that can be made worse by drinking.

 How much is one alcoholic drink?
 A "standard" drink contains about 0.6 fluid ounces of pure alcohol.
 A single drink can be